icook/unification-proposal/README.md

 really important foundation for spreading cryptocurrency adoption, since developers make applications, and in turn more applications bring more users.

-Below I've attempted to identify the major use cases, and roughly which libraries are meeting each use case.

-* Wallet Management.
-For increased security it's a logical step to store private keys on a different server that is not connected directly to production systems.
-(SX, pycoin)
-* Altcoin use.
-Many of the Bitcoin libraries aren't sufficiently general to allow using them for Altcoins, and so they get forked and patches and tweaks get scattered everywhere. (pycoin is generalized, stratum-mining is forked endlessly)
-* Survey or special purpose nodes.
-These are node implementations that want to do something that is a significant departure from Core. (python-bitcoinlib, pycoinnet, electrum)
-* Research and Analysis.
-These needs are wide and varied, but something like python-bitcoinlib unusually covers it well.

 So I would like make an RFC of sorts, attempting to define requirements for a community maintained library that satisfies most general use cases.
 Below is a very rough outline of my goals and a possible implementation.